Alberto0235/USB3.2-Hub-4Port/README.md

 This project provided practical experience beyond schematic capture and PCB layout, particularly in areas that are rarely covered in university courses:

-- Designing a 6-layer controlled-impedance PCB for 5 Gbit/s differential routing.
+- Designing and routing a 6-layer controlled-impedance PCB for 5 Gbit/s differential routing.
 - Translating impedance targets into manufacturable trace geometries using field-solver calculations.
 - Understanding USB Type-C electrical requirements, including cold-socket behavior implemented entirely in hardware.
 - Designing reliable power sequencing while accounting for internal IC behavior (such as GRSTz pull-up tolerance), not only the external RC network.